Syncfusion AI Assistant

 import 'zone.js';

-By adding the toolbar at the bottom of the Syncfusion Angular Grid, important actions and functionality remain consistently visible and easily accessible, providing easy access to actions and operations without the need for scrolling.
+By default, the toolbar is placed at the top of the Angular Data Grid.
+Adding the toolbar at the bottom of the grid keeps important actions and functionality consistently visible and easily accessible, eliminating the need for scrolling to locate toolbar operations.

-To add the toolbar at the bottom of the Grid, you can utilize the created event.
-By handling this event, you can dynamically insert the toolbar items at the desired position in the grid layout.
+To add the toolbar at the bottom of the grid, use the created event.
+By handling this event, the toolbar items can be dynamically inserted at the desired position in the grid layout.

-The following example shows how to add the toolbar items at the bootom using created event of the grid.
+The following example shows adding toolbar items at the bottom using the grid’s created event.

 import { Component, OnInit, ViewChild } from '@angular/core';